TheTurkeyDev/NHLStatsAPI-Java/README.md

 This API allows users to access NHL.com's complete stats compilation and database

+You can also check out [this repository](https://github.com/dword4/nhlapi) for a more complete and condensed list of api endpoints

 ## Getting Started

 You can link the api to your project via Gradle or maven by finding the lastest version and linking it